 If the grievant is not satisfied with the administrator's determination, or if no decision has been rendered within three (3) days after the meeting, then within ten (10) days after the Level One meeting, the grievance shall be advanced to Level Two.
 The grievant shall be entitled to a hearing before the Superintendent or his designee within ten (10) working days of the date the grievant provides a written grievance to the Superintendent.
 The grievance hearing procedure shall be informal and shall consist of the grievant explaining and supporting the grievance, the grievant's immediate supervisor explaining and supporting his or her opposition to the grievance, and both sides responding to questions from the Superintendent or his or her designee.
-The grievant may be represented at the hearing by a person of his or her choosing (but not a member of the grievant's immediate family).
-The Superintendent or his or her designee will provide the grievant a written decision within ten (10) working days from the date of the grievance hearing.
+The grievant may be represented at the hearing by a person of his or her choosing (but not a member of the grievant a written decision within ten (10) working days from the date of the grievant a written decision within ten (10) working days from the date of the grievance hearing.